-Trump announces Israel-Morocco to normalize relations
+Israel, Morocco to normalize ties; US shifts W Sahara policy

 U.S. backing for Morocco’s Western Sahara claim has long been a rumored, but unconfirmed, bargaining chip in talk about diplomatic ties.
 Morocco had claimed the vast desert area as its “southern provinces” since 1975 as the Polisario Front, based in southern Algeria, wants its independence.
 A recent dust-up with the Polisario brought the issue back into headlines.

+“The position expressed by Donald Trump is a blatant violation of the United Nations Charter and its resolutions and of international legitimacy and constitutes a major obstacle to efforts aimed at finding a peaceful solution to the conflict between Western Sahara and the Kingdom of Morocco,” it said in a statement.

+U.N.
+Secretary-General Antonio Guterres welcomed the Israel-Morocco agreement but reserved judgment on the Western Sahara, according to a spokesman.

-Associated Press writers Josef Federman in Jerusalem and Elaine Ganley in Paris contributed to this report.
+Associated Press writers Josef Federman in Jerusalem, Elaine Ganley and Angela Charlton in Paris, Edith M. Lederer at the United Nations, and Tarik El Barakah in Rabat, Morocco, contributed to this report.